SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

     - identity-output.outputs
 ```

-Please note that the `joinWindowMs` parameter is set to 1 millisecond for both the identity loop and identity output models.
-This is important to avoid infinite loops in our pipeline due to the joining interval used by Kafka Streams.
+**Note**: that the `joinWindowMs` parameter is set to 1 millisecond for both the identity loop and identity output models.
+This setting is essential to prevent infinite loops caused by the join interval behavior in Kafka Streams.

 To deploy the pipeline, we can use the following command: